All Episodes

 I remember you.

-Anyway, uh I just wanted to take issue with what Governor Schwarzenegger said about, or at least implying that he could save the taxpayers of California money by extending everybody health insurance coverage uh so that they didn't have to go to emergency rooms.
+Anyway, I just wanted to take issue with what Governor Schwarzenegger said about, or at least implying that he could save the taxpayers of California money by extending everybody health insurance coverage so that they didn't have to go to emergency rooms.

 Well, here's the thing.

-I I did tell him, I don't think he heard me.
+I don't think he heard me.

-You know, he he wouldn't be quiet.
+You know, he wouldn't be quiet.

-A lot of Southern California last I heard it was, I guess a year and a half or two years ago, eleven hospital emergency rooms in Southern California had to shut down because the only people showing up were people that couldn't pay the bill.
+The fact is, and I've read this in no less than the L.A.
+Times, a lot of Southern California, last I heard it was, I guess, a year and a half, two years ago, 11 hospital emergency rooms in Southern California had to shut down because the only people showing up were people that couldn't pay the bill.

-Yeah, they were covered, but the hospital had to cover it or somebody did, and the and and there were ads on television advising people how to call an ambulance so that it doesn't cost you the money to call a cab and where to go to the emergency rooms and you have to pay for it and so forth.
+And there were ads on television advising people how to call an ambulance so that it doesn't cost you the money to call a cab and where to go to the emergency rooms and have to pay for it and so forth.

 It's still a tax.